 Repayment is where you pay back some of the capital and interest, usually monthly.
 The amount you owe gradually reduces each month.

 Savings Bond is a savings product that offers fixed interest if you keep a fixed amount in the bond for a set period of time.

 A secured loan is a loan that is backed by assets belonging to the borrower, normally your home.
 This reduces the risk for the lender and may enable the borrower to obtain better terms for the loan.
 However if the borrower fails to keep up repayments on the loan then the lender could seek to use the assets that the loan is secured against to repay the outstanding debt.
 An unsecured loan is not backed by any assets belonging to the borrower.

-Short-term credit is used to help you through to pay day - for example an overdraft or credit card.
+Short-term credit is used to help you through to pay day - for example an overdraft.
 It's usually higher cost than longer-term borrowing and should be kept to a minimum.

 Shoulder surfing is a technique used by fraudsters to steal your PIN or other information by peering over your shoulder.
 Always be careful when accessing personal or sensitive information in public places, and shield your PIN whenever you enter it.

 Site certificates form an essential part of providing reassurance to the customer that the site they are visiting is genuine.
 A site certificate shows you that a secure connection has been established and secure communication can take place.
 It will also demonstrate that you're not being tricked to enter your details on a fraudulent website.

 A sort code is made up of six digits, grouped in pairs e.g. 00-00-00.
 The sort code for your account is displayed in Internet Banking and the Mobile Banking app and is shown on your statement.

 Spam is unsolicited and unwanted email.